AmiliaApp/amilia-demo-organization/README.md

 <!-- End of Amilia embed -->
 ```

-* Make sure to change AMILIA-STORE-URL with the URL of your Amilia Store.
+* Make sure to change AMILIA-STORE-URL to the URL of your Amilia Store.
 It starts with `www.amilia.com/store/...`.
 For example: http://www.amilia.com/store/en/sports-center-abc/shop.

 Reporting issues
 ----------------